RITHANYT/Java-Task-Manager/README.md

 8. Mark a Task as Completed
 9. Save/load tasks using file serialization("task.dat")
 10.Edit task description, priority, or due date
+11. Export all tasks to a CSV file
+12. Auto-reminder: See tasks due in the next 3 days on startup

 ## Technologies
  -- JAVA
  -- File I/O with 'ObjctInputStream' and 'ObjctOutputStram'